Nico Hülkenberg: GP2

-Formula One
+Formula One career

 Hülkenberg first drove a Formula One car in a test for Williams in 2007.
 His manager, Willi Weber, had organised the test after failing to conclude a deal with Renault boss Flavio Briatore.
 The two-day test was held at the Circuito de Jerez in Spain, and Hülkenberg outpaced Williams's driver Kazuki Nakajima, and set laptimes 0.4 seconds slower than Nico Rosberg.
 Hülkenberg's performance at the test led to the Williams team signing him as a test driver, and he competed in several test sessions in addition to racing in lower formulae.
 His test contract with Williams was extended for 2009, despite in-season tests being banned from that season.
 Hülkenberg would also act as the team's reserve driver, in the event of the regular drivers being unable to compete.